If you’re interested in becoming a reviewer, please take a look at this article.

 Our research indicates that 99% of all reviews are completed well within the cut-off time, however if you come across a review task that you’re not able to complete within the specified time frame, please skip it.
 If no one else picks it up then we will investigate and if we find an issue we will work with the customer to find a solution.

-Please also note that while the deadline you see is the latest possible submission date, we also expect our Senior Editors to be responsible with the time they take to complete tasks and to only take a task if they are able to work on it fairly quickly.
+Please also note that while the deadline you see is the latest possible submission date, we also expect our reviewers to be responsible with the time they take to complete tasks and to only take a task if they are able to work on it fairly quickly.
 For example, whilst the system won’t stop someone from taking a 10-word review and holding onto it right until the last five minutes and then completing it in one minute, this delays the job unnecessarily and can frustrate our customers, and repeated behaviour like this could lead to Unbabel revoking access not just to reviews, but also to paid tasks.